 BAS should widen and deepen its relationships with its clients.
 Competing on price has been a race to the bottom.
 The evidence is that clients will respond to simplicity and highly personalised service.
-This recommendation includes a number of complimentary sub-themes:
+This recommendation includes several complimentary sub-themes:

 - a) Develop a clear understanding of which client segments should be focussed on and, through engagement with them, insurers and other potential service providers, create a suite of options (in effect a menu) from which clients can choose. - b) Deliver the menu in a constant style which is seamless across channels.
-Recognise that online, whether smartphone, tablet or other device, will be the preferred channel for most clients.
-However, ensure that clients can engage BAS through any channel. - c) Ensure there is regular contact with clients, in the medium of their choosing, to keep them aware of the relationship and, through information, advertising, inducements and offers, seek to deepen and strengthen the relationship.
+Recognise that online, whether smartphone, tablet or another device, will be the preferred channel for most clients.
+However, ensure that clients can engage BAS through any channel. - c) Ensure there is regular contact with clients, in the medium of their choosing, to keep them aware of the relationship and, through information, advertising, inducements and offers, seek to deepen and strengthen the relationship. - d) BAS can, for example, follow the RAC (2023) model which provides a rich and diverse engagement using an informative website and monthly emails that provide a wide range of motoring-related information, going far wider than simply selling RAC services.
+The intention behind such an approach is to increase client loyalty.
+The RAC also have quite distinctive personal and business approaches.

-Create a customer management system which incorporates all relevant client information, whilst ensuring data is acquired, retained, used and removed in accordance with legislative and ethical expectations.
+BAS must create a customer management system which incorporates all relevant client information, whilst ensuring data is acquired, retained, used and removed in accordance with legislative and ethical expectations.

+Further practical examples for BAS to continue to add value include: -

-Ensure that all client-facing staff can deal empathically and speedily with client enquiries.
+- Ensuring that all client-facing staff within BAS can deal empathically and speedily with client enquiries.
 This requires that all past and current client engagement is readily available to client-facing staff.

-Seek to widen the opportunities to add value for clients, by developing a range of fee-based services, such as risk management services.

-Additionally, whilst BAS already undertakes various basic administrative tasks for clients in relation to risk and insurance this has the scope to be widened and deepened so that BAS can add future value as a true strategic partner within clients' businesses.

-Segment the business, to concentrate resources on areas where the greatest value can be added, so enhancing long-term profitability.

-Invest in continuous professional development for all staff.
-Require all new employees to achieve relevant qualifications within a stipulated timescale and include this as a condition in their contracts of employment.
+Various software is available to achieve this. - Seeking to widen the opportunities to add value for clients, by BAS developing a range of fee-based services, such as risk management and claims handling services.
+BAS should also consider special services for High Net Worth (HNW) clients and insurance solutions for affinity groups. - Additionally, whilst BAS already undertakes various basic administrative tasks for clients concerning risk and insurance this has the scope to be widened and deepened so that BAS can add future value as a true strategic partner within clients' businesses. - Segmentation of the business, to concentrate resources in areas where the greatest value can be added, so enhancing BAS's long-term profitability. - Investment in continuous professional development for all BAS staff.
+BAS should consider requiring all new employees to achieve relevant qualifications within a stipulated timescale and include this as a condition in their contracts of employment. - To survive the shift to direct writers and aggregators BAS must achieve added value for its clients, insurers and itself.
+BAS, amongst its current and prospective clients, must stand out if it is to justify being their preferred partner.
+To add future value BAS must become an integral part of its clients' businesses, as valued business partners.
+An example is being involved, by a client, in considering the insurance and risk implications of business growth ideas from the planning stage onwards.